BioMed-AI-Lab-U-Michgan/cosign/README.md

 We conducted our experiments on two datasets: LSUN Bedroom-256 and AAPM LDCT.

 For natural image restoration, we train the ControlNet over the consistency model checkpoint pre-trained on LSUN bedroom.
 The pre-trained checkpoint provided by OpenAI can be downloaded [here](https://openaipublic.blob.core.windows.net/consistency/cd_bedroom256_lpips.pt).
 For medical image restoration, we trained the diffusion model and ditilled the consistency model from it on our own.
-The checkpoint of the resulting consistency model can be downloaded [here](https://drive.google.com/file/d/1j17aTgmfyEBqGvkgS1Yy7VAdYK8uLXDg/view?usp=sharing)
+The checkpoint of the resulting consistency model can be downloaded [here](https://drive.google.com/file/d/1j17aTgmfyEBqGvkgS1Yy7VAdYK8uLXDg/view?usp=sharing).
+Please create a directory named "checkpoint/" and put all the checkpoints under it.

 Here are the download links to checkpoints of the ControlNet in the final CoSIGN model: